rogermasclans/rogermasclans.github.io/index.md

 ## Software & web applications
 **StartIq**: Entrepreneurial training.
-We use insights from the social sciences to develop your skills and judgment in developing, evaluating, and implementing new business ideas [[startiq.org]](www.startiq.org)
+We use insights from the social sciences to improve entrepreneurial skills and judgment in generating, evaluating, and implementing new business ideas [[startiq.org]](www.startiq.org)